top of page

 We believe in enjoying quality handmade processes and educating the value of sustainable Heritage Craft Skills.

-We are traditional upholsterers, approved by the Association of Master Upholsterers and Soft Furnishers highly qualified and experienced, We all love the opportunities our upholstery practice brings and sharing our skills, introducing a new approach to the world of creative upholstery.
+We are Traditional & Modern upholsterers, approved by the Association of Master Upholsterers and Soft Furnishers highly qualified and experienced.
+We love the opportunities our upholstery practice brings and sharing our skills, introducing a new approach to the world of creative upholstery.

 Our upholstery services include Artist Collaboration, designing and creating product ranges for Surface Pattern Designers, Embroidery Artists, Textile Designers, Painters, Interior Designers and commercial furniture designers.